sahar119/UX-Portfolio/Case Study 2/chatbot.md

 Using the insights from the survey and user persona, I created a storyboard to illustrate a museum's visitor's pain points.

 ## Problem Statement
+I identified a few problem statements based on the findings.
 ![problems](/Assets/problems1.png)
 ## Ideate
 ## Prototype